India: Farmers launch nationwide strike over new laws | DW | 08.12.2020

 More than 15 opposition parties and many non-BJP-ruled state governments have backed the strikes.
 The government has accused Congress, the main opposition party, of opportunism.

-Union Minister Ravi Shankar Prasad said Congress supported privatizing the agricultural sector but is now opposing it to gain favor with the farmers, an influential voting group.
+Union Minister Ravi Shankar Prasad said Congress supported privatizing the agricultural sector when it was in power but is now opposing it to gain favor with the farmers, an influential voting group.

 The farmers have also received support internationally.
 Several US lawmakers have voiced their support for the ongoing protests.